oVirt/ovirt-site/source/feature/ui.html.md

 A "Backup Status" side tab will be added to the "Configure" dialog [0].

-The "Backup Status" section contain will include information about the db and files backup of the engine, as well as some extra information and reference about the backup options.
+The "Backup Status" section will include information about the files and db backup status of the engine (and no other backup type at this point).

+It will include:

 *   **The overall status of the engine backup [1]**: can be:
     -   Green (OK) - "Backup is up to date" - in case both db and files backups exist and are up to date (see Figure 2).